-A gateway drug is a habit-forming drug that may lead to other addictive substance abuse.
+A gateway drug is a habit-forming drug that may lead to other addictive substance use.
 This is a common theory, but not necessarily scientific fact.
 Today, some researchers and healthcare providers discount the existence of gateway substances.
 Whether these gateways to addiction are real is something you can decide for yourself.

 Gateway drugs are generally the least powerful of the addictive substances.
 They may only be slightly habit-forming or cause mild withdrawal symptoms in comparison to other types of drugs.
 A gateway drug often leads users to experiment with stronger, more dangerous substances.